 Vented brushes has space between the bristles to allow for air to flow.
 This brush is designed to make hair dry quickly when used with a blow dryer.
 You just need a basic brush for this.
-If you have budget, I’d rather invest in a high quality round brush and keep this one simple.
+If you have the budget, I’d rather invest in a high-quality round brush and keep this one simple.
 The Conair brush below will do the job at a very low cost.

-The cushioned brush typically has a rubber cushion with boar or nylon bristles and are used on dry hair for smoothening.
+The cushioned brush typically has a rubber cushion with boar or nylon bristles and is used on dry hair for smoothening.
 I would prioritize a good paddle brush first.
 If you still have budget, I recommend the cushioned brush from Philipps.